dinther/ilda.js/README.md

 - Format 4 – 3D Coordinates with True Color
 - Format 5 – 2D Coordinates with True Color

+# structure

+The precise data [can be found here](https://www.ilda.com/resources/StandardsDocs/ILDA_IDTF14_rev011.pdf) but a quick birds eye overview.
+An ILDA file is a binary file.
+It holds one or many frames which specify how the points held in that frame are defined.

+Depending on the Format type a Frame may hold a color palette but also copy right information for that frame.
+Initially it may seem strange that each frame holds this data but often ILDA data from various sources are sequentially combined into a laser show.

+Points may be 2D or 3D and their color might be from a color palette or directly defined.
+Typically the first point is blanked.
+This means that the laser should be off while moving to that point.
+Of course this all depends on the designer of the ilda artwork.
+There is an element of skill involved to create a good looking accurate representation by the laser projector.

 # install
 I don't do NPM or fantasy, coffee, tea or Coke script so you're on your own there.
 I just chuck it in the script tag.
 ```